opnfv/vswitchperf/docs/requirements/vswitchperf_ltd.rst

     to the DUT's RFC 2544 Throughput as determined by LTD.Throughput.RFC2544.PacketLoss Ratio (0% Packet Loss case).
-A delta of 0% is equivalent to an offered traffic rate equal to the RFC 2544 Throughput; A delta of +50% indicates an offered rate half-way between the Throughput and line-rate, whereas a delta of -50% indicates an offered rate of half the maximum rate.
+A delta of 0% is equivalent to an offered traffic rate equal to the RFC 2544 Maximum Throughput; A delta of +50% indicates an offered rate half-way between the Maximum RFC2544 Throughput and line-rate, whereas a delta of -50% indicates an offered rate of half the RFC 2544 Maximum Throughput.
     Therefore the range of the delta figure is natuarlly bounded at -100% (zero offered traffic) and +100% (traffic offered at line rate).

     The following deltas to the maximum forwarding rate should be applied: